Cross-Lingual Knowledge Editing in Large Language Models: Conclusion

 \section{Conclusion}

-In this paper, we first explore the cross-lingual effect of knowledge editing.
+In this paper, we first explore the cross-lingual effect of knowledge editing in large language models.
 To achieve that, we automatically construct Bi-ZsRE dataset by translating the previous ZsRE dataset from English to Chinese.
-Based on Bi-ZsRE, we conduct experiments on various knowledge editing methods and multi-lingual LLMs, and study the cross-lingual effect from English to Chinese and vice versa.
-Our results indicate that (1) the language modeling gaps of different languages might influence the efficiency of knowledge editing in different languages; (2) it is still hard for existing knowledge editing methods to transfer the edited knowledge from one language to another in a multi-lingual LLM; (3) when editing LLMs in a language, the locality in the other languages could also be influenced.
+Based on Bi-ZsRE, we conduct experiments on various knowledge editing methods, and study the cross-lingual effect from English to Chinese and vice versa.
+Our results indicate that it is still hard for existing knowledge editing methods to transfer the edited knowledge from one language to another in a multi-lingual LLM.
 We also analyze the inconsistent behaviors of the edited models and discuss their specific challenges to provide a deeper understanding of the cross-lingual effect in knowledge editing.